 Changes are noted in tendinosis include collagen degeneration, fiber disorientation, and increased mucoid ground substance.

 However, no increase in inflammatory cells is found.
-Increase in number of cells vascular proliferation is usually present along with increase in number of tenocytes or tendon cells.
+Increase in a number of cells vascular proliferation is usually present along with an increase in the number of tenocytes or tendon cells.

-There is an increase in apoptotic cells [dead cells] and there is increase in proportion of type III collagen is also increased in the degenerate tendon.
-[Aging also causes same change to a lesser degree]
+There is an increase in apoptotic cells [dead cells] and there is an increase in the proportion of type III collagen is also increased in the degenerated tendon.
+[Aging also causes the same change to a lesser degree]

 Tendon degeneration is of two types